Interpolation for the two-way modal mu-calculus: Split system

+\claimproof{1} Let $\alpha$ be the corresponding infinite path of $\beta$ in $\rho$.
+Because $\alpha$ is successful there is a name $\dx$ such that \begin{enumerate} \item $\dx$ occurs in the control of $\Sigma$ on cofinitely many sequents $\Sigma$ on $\alpha$ and \item there are infinitely many applications of $\RuReset[]_\dx$ on $\alpha$. \end{enumerate} We can show inductively that $\dx$ either occurs in cofinitely many left, or in cofinitely many right components of $\beta$.
+If $\dx$ occurs in cofinitely many left components of $\beta$, then infinitely many $\RuReset[\dx]$ rules are translated to $\RuReset[]_{\dx}^l$ rules in $\pi$.
+Analogously, if $\dx$ occurs in cofinitely many right components of $\beta$. \claimproofend

+Using Claim 1 we can fold $\rho$ into a split \JStwo proof using an analogous argument as in the proof of Lemma \ref{lem.InftyJSiffJS}.

 Lastly we deal with the general case, where $\Gamma$ and $\Delta$ may share bound variables.
 Let $\Gamma'$ be an $\alpha$-equivalent sequent of $\Gamma$, where all bound variables in $\Gamma'$ and $\Delta$ are disjoint; for example replace every bound variable in $\Gamma$ by a fresh new variable not occurring in either $\Gamma$ or $\Delta$.
-By the above reasoning we obtain a split $\JStwoCutG$ proof $\pi'$ of $\Gamma'\| \Delta$.
+By the above reasoning we obtain a split $\JStwo$ proof $\pi'$ of $\Gamma'\| \Delta$.
 In $\pi'$ we can translate back all newly introduced bound variables.
-This yields a split \JStwoCutG proof $\pi$ of $\Gamma\| \Delta$.
-All controls remained the same in the translation, thus $\pi$ is invariant if $\rho$ is. \end{proof}
+This yields a split \JStwo proof $\pi$ of $\Gamma\| \Delta$. \end{proof}

-It is clear that any split \JStwo proof is also a split \JStwoCutG proof.
-While the other direction is not necessarily true, we can show that globally analytic cuts do not add expressivity when compared to analytic cuts.
-For a finitary proof system this was first shown by Kowalski \& Ono \cite{kowa:anal17}.
-The proof we give here is tailored for the derivation system $\JStwo$, but it may be generalized to a broader class of cyclic systems.